ngomaf/apireceiver/README.md

 ```

 ## Require
-Necessary PHP 8.0 or more (Necessário PHP 8.0 ou superior)
+Necessary PHP 8.0 or more, ext-curl 7.81.0 or more (Necessário PHP 8.0 ou superior, ext-curl 7.81.0 ou superior)

 ## Install
 ```shell